Defect thermodynamics of orthorhombic Ba$_2$In$_2$O$_5$: First-principles calculations on the role of oxygen dumbbell

-In this study, we have computed defect formation energies according to Equation \ref{eq:form_en}, in the different regions of the stability diagram reported in Figure \ref{fig:sd} and Table \ref{tab:pd_form_en}.
-Due to the finite size of the supercell, we have corrected the unphysical electrostatic interactions between charged defect replicas using the method proposed by Kumagai et al. \cite{kumagai_electrostatics-based_2014}.
-We evaluated multiple charge states for each defect to determine the thermodynamically stable charge configurations and the associated charge transition levels (CTLs), as described by Equation \ref{eq:ctls}, to properly describe the contribution of each defect species to the charge neutrality condition.
-As far as intrinsic defects are concerned, we have studied the formation energies of Ba, In, and O vacancies ($V_{\ce{Ba}}$, $V_{\ce{In}}$, $V_{\ce{O}}$), O interstitials ($O_{{i}}$), and the complex formed by an O interstitial and an O vacancy, also called a Frenkel pair ($O_{{i}}-V_{\ce{O}}$).
-Regarding extrinsic defects, we have evaluated the substitution of Cr at the In sites ($\ce{Cr}_{\ce{In}}$).
-BIO contains three distinct crystallographic oxygen sites: O(1) in the equatorial plane of the \ce{In-O6} octahedra, O(2) at the apical positions of the octahedra, and O(3) in the \ce{In-O4} tetrahedra that are not shared with the octahedra.
+In terms of intrinsic defects, we have studied the formation energies of the Ba, In and O vacancies (V$_{\ce{Ba}}$, V$_{\ce{In}}$, V$_{\ce{O}}$), the O interstitials (O$_{{i}}$), and the complex formed by an O interstitial and an O vacancy, also called a Frenkel pair (V$_{\ce{O}}$-O$_{{i}}$).
+BIO contains three distinct crystallographic oxygen sites: O(1) in the equatorial plane of the \ce{InO6} octahedra, O(2) at the apical positions of the octahedra, and O(3) in the \ce{InO4} tetrahedra that are not shared with the octahedra.
 There are also two crystallographically distinct indium sites: In(1) in octahedral coordination, and In(2) in tetrahedral coordination.
 Barium atoms occupy a single crystallographic site.
-Among the O and In vacancies, those at O(1) and In(2) exhibit the lowest formation energies (see Figure S2 and S3 in the SM \cite{supplemental}), and are therefore the focus of the discussion along with the single type of Ba vacancies.
+Among the O and In vacancies, those at O(1) and In(2) exhibit the lowest formation energies (see Figure S1 and S2 in the SM \cite{supplemental}), and are therefore the focus of the discussion along with the single type of Ba vacancies.